Madden v. Midland Funding, LLC: Potentially Far-Reaching Implications for Non-Bank Assignees of Bank-Originated Loans (Updated August 12, 2015)

 The holding in Madden creates a significant precedent of bad law that unsettles the relatively well-established body of law stipulating that loan assignees step into the shoes of the lender and are entitled to enforce the rights of the lender pursuant to agreement terms determined at the time the loan is made.
 While the banking and financial services industry awaits further guidance and clarity on the import and potential impact of Madden—whether by the courts, the Office of the Comptroller of the Currency, as the regulator of national banks, or by the federal banking agencies generally—the Madden decision has triggered a visceral response from certain segments of the industry.
 Among these, the decision is causing: (1) non-bank assignees of bank loans to question their rights to enforce the terms of loans that are purchased outright from banks that originated the loans, i.e., involving circumstances in which the bank does not retain a continuing interest in the loan; (2) banks relying on an originate-to-sell model to reevaluate their business models and strategies; and (3) parties to existing loan sale agreements to review and renegotiate the terms of such agreements—and ancillary agreements—to account for the uncertainty created by Madden.

 While it may be a truism that bad facts make bad law, the circumstances in the Madden case present a particularly bad set of facts for establishing precedent in the federal preemption context, particularly relative to loan sale activities, and potentially create serious complications in related areas such as loan securitizations.
 As a result, since issuance of the Madden decision, the industry has tried to dissect and distinguish Madden from other loan sale scenarios, e.g., arrangements not involving consumer loans originated by a national bank or debt collectors enforcing the terms of loans that have been charged off by the selling bank.
 However, the broad language of the Appeals Court’s holding in the Madden case is not limited to the specific facts of the case and, thus, has potential applicability to commercial as well as consumer loans originated by national banks and federal thrifts relying on federal preemption from state usury laws, as well as for state-chartered banks and thrifts relying on analogous authority for federal preemption of state usury laws set forth in Section 27 of the Federal Deposit Insurance Act.
+Thus, the Madden case has potentially far-reaching implications that, if the court’s decision is not reversed or distinguished and/or if it is adopted or affirmed by other courts, could result in a fundamental restructuring of the extensive secondary market for loan sales, as well as the way in which many such bank programs are currently conducted.

 Perhaps most troubling about the opinion of the Appeals Court is a cursory statement, which was made without explanation or supporting data, indicating that application of state usury laws to third-party assignees of bank-originated loans would not prevent or “significantly interfere” with the exercise of national bank powers, which the court noted includes the power to sell debt to debt buyers for a fee.
+Inexplicably, the court failed to recognize the significance that its ruling would have on the ability of banks to sell their loans in the secondary market.
+Given that non-bank purchasers will be unable to enforce the terms of a loan according to the original agreement terms between the bank and borrower, Madden’s application of state usury laws to non-bank purchasers who become loan assignees will undoubtedly chill the market for purchasers of bank loans, as well as related activities, such as securitizations and bank loan programs with third parties involving an originate-to-sell model.
+Further complicating the situation is the potential for the application of a criminal usury statute in some states, such as New York and Florida.

 While the industry awaits much-needed guidance and clarification from the courts and/or the OCC and other federal banking regulators, banks and their assignees should consider taking certain protective measures to minimize the business risks associated with their loan sale/purchase activities due to the Madden decision.
 Such protective measures may include: